pannacottaaaaa/Metacrafters-Assessments/ETH + AVAX Intermediate/Functions and Errors/README.md

-# Simple Deposit and Withdrawal Smart Contract
+# Simple Voting System Smart Contract

 ## Description

-This project contains a Solidity smart contract that implements a basic deposit and withdrawal system.
-It allows users to deposit funds into the contract and enables the owner to withdraw funds.
-The contract includes safeguards using `require()`, `assert()`, and `revert()` statements to ensure secure and correct operation.
+This project contains a Solidity smart contract that implements a basic voting system.
+It allows the contract owner to create proposals and enables users to vote on these proposals.
+The contract includes safeguards using `require()` statements to ensure secure and correct operation.
+Events are used to log significant actions such as proposal creation and voting.

 ---